Vincent-the-gamer/cardforge/README.md

 - `Spell Cards`
 - `Battlegrounds Minion Cards`
 - `Weapon Cards`
+- `Hero Cards`

 # Features
 - 💪 Real-time card part switching --- Card is built by tiny parts instead of pre-exported pictures.
 - 🌏 i18n --- multi-language support.
 - 👀 Keep Newest --- Sync with latest version of HearthStone game.
 - 😁 High Similarity --- try my best to make the cards look like those in game.

-## Todo: V0.0.6-alpha
-- 😃 Hero Cards
-- \[Finished\] 🆒 Passive Control --- call websocket server to control your web page, then get your picture^_^.
+- 🆒 Passive Control --- call websocket server to control your web page, then get your picture^_^.
     - Demo see: [Passive Control Demo](#passive-control-demo)

-- ...
+## Feature Details
 ### Passive Control Demo
 Send JSON message to websocket server to control your webpage.
 (Please do not close your webpage.)